Fin whale: Life history

-Full physical maturity is attained between 25 and 30 years.
-Fin whales have a maximum life span of at least 94 years of age, although specimens have been found aged at an estimated 135–140 years.
+Full physical maturity is attained between 22 and 25 years.
+Fin whales can live to an age of 75–90 years.
+Fin whales have a maximum life span of at least 94–114 years of age, although specimens have been found aged at an estimated 135–140 years.
 The fin whale is one of the fastest cetaceans and can sustain speeds between 37 km/h and 41 km/h and bursts up to 46 km/h have been recorded, earning the fin whale the nickname "the greyhound of the sea".
+The American naturalist Roy Chapman Andrews has pointed out that the fin whale, like the blue whale, is endurance and more power than the sei whale.
 Fin whales are more gregarious than other rorquals, and often live in groups of 6–10, although feeding groups may reach up to 100 animals.

 Vocalizations

 Like other whales, males make long, loud, low-frequency sounds.
 The vocalizations of blue and fin whales are the lowest-frequency sounds made by any animal.
 Most sounds are frequency-modulated (FM) down-swept infrasonic pulses from 16 to 40 hertz frequency (the range of sounds that most humans can hear falls between 20 hertz and 20 kilohertz).
 Each sound lasts one to two seconds, and various sound combinations occur in patterned sequences lasting 7 to 15 minutes each.
 The whale then repeats the sequences in bouts lasting up to many days.
 The vocal sequences have source levels of up to 184–186 decibels relative to 1 micropascal at a reference distance of one metre and can be detected hundreds of miles from their source.

 When fin whale sounds were first recorded by US biologists, they did not realize that these unusually loud, long, pure and regular sounds were being made by whales.
 They first investigated the possibilities that the sounds were due to equipment malfunction, geophysical phenomena, or even part of a Soviet Union scheme for detecting enemy submarines.
 Eventually, biologists demonstrated that the sounds were the vocalizations of fin whales.